AndreCox/projects/docs/README.md

 ## Robotic Arm Project </br> <med>Feb 2023</med>

-This robot arm is connected to ROS the Robotic Operating System, I plan to use an Xbox Kinect in the future to allow the robotic arm to gain a 3D understanding of the world around it using MoveIt motion planing.
+The robot arm project is one I have been working on recently is connected to the ROS (the Robotic Operating System).
+In the future, I plan to use an Xbox Kinect to help the arm gain a 3D understanding of its surroundings.
+This will be achieved using MoveIt motion planning, a tool that will enable the arm to move with greater accuracy and flexibility.

 ![Robotic Arm](./images/roboticarm.jpg)